ESIC Medical College, Faridabad: Hospital Facilities

 The hospital offers medical facilities which includes emergency, OPD services, 10 Modular Operation Theatres, Labour Room, ICU, HDU, CCU, NICU, PICU, Physiotherapy, MRI, CT, Ultrasound scan and IPD services.
 It also houses a regional dialysis centre.
 It was declared a dedicated COVID hospital by the Government of Haryana in April with 510 isolation beds, 60 bedded ICU with 24 ventilators and finest diagnostic facilities.

 The hospital established Haryana's first plasma bank at its Blood Bank Unit.
 It was jointly inaugurated by then Hon'ble CM of Haryana, Shri Manohar Lal Khattar and Shri Santosh Kumar Gangwar, MoS (Independent Charge), Ministry of Labour and Employment, Govt of India on 7 August 2020.

-Super speciality treatment of Reproductive Medicine, Nephrology, Cardiology & Cardio Vascular & Thoracic Surgery, Immunology & Rheumatology, Endocrinology, Urology & Genito-Urinary Surgery, Medical & Surgical Oncology, Medical & Surgical Gastroenterology, Neurology & Neurosurgery, Plastic Surgery are provided.
+Treatment of Reproductive Medicine, Nephrology, Cardiology & Cardio Vascular & Thoracic Surgery, Immunology & Rheumatology, Endocrinology, Urology & Genito-Urinary Surgery, Medical & Surgical Oncology, Medical & Surgical Gastroenterology, Neurology & Neurosurgery, Plastic Surgery are provided.
 The hospital achieved a significant milestone by becoming North India’s first ESIC Hospital to perform a kidney transplant, giving a ray of hope to many renal patients enrolled with ESIC.

 Bone Marrow Transplant Unit is also functional with the first successful transplant performed in October 2021, making it one of the few Government centres in the country to offer BMT.

 It is the second tertiary health care centre after AIIMS Delhi to have a dedicated Bone Marrow Transplant Unit in National Capital Region.

 The hospital premise also houses a state of the art Cardiac Centre with 40 beds and Primary/Elective PCI Catheterization Laboratory with Surgical Backup.

 The Hospital now has expanded to over 1150 beds with 60 ICU Beds.

 Rare Diseases Clinic is also organised every twice-weekly in collaboration with the Paediatric Department.
 The centre also became the first in Haryana to establish a Genetic Lab for diagnosis of rare genetic conditions.